manage a development team

 2. Great Managers Get Interrupted

-The art of great management requires significant self-awareness.
+The art of excellent management requires significant self-awareness.
 You need to look past your own needs in favor of the needs of every team member under your management.

 Creators of all shades and stripes need access to long periods of uninterrupted time to get their best work done.
-They need to sit for hours without checking email or picking up the phone.
+They must sit for hours without checking their email or picking up their phone.

 What a load of crap!
 As an employee, have you ever been happy to have your manager notice you while you stare off into space for a minute?

-As a great manager, your job is to allow yourself to be interrupted while defending your team from interruptions at all costs.
+As a great manager, you must allow yourself to be interrupted while defending your team from interruptions at all costs.

 Examples of Good and Bad Interruption Methods